Samurais/lumen/persistence/README.md

 3. `yagoTransitiveType.tsv` (2.5 GiB): just the same as `yago(|Important|Simple)Types.csv` inferred using `yagoTaxonomy.tsv`
 4. `yagoStatistics.tsv`: just meta about Yago dataset.
 5. `yagoSchema.tsv`: just meta about Yago properties.

-## conf/neo4j-wrapper.conf

-You **will** need to configure max memory to 1024, otherwise you'll get `OutOfMemoryError` with at least step 4 DB.